-Housed in the outskirts of the city in the Huelín district, until early 2022 the “Russian museum” welcomed over 40 exhibitions with works from some of biggest names in Russian art, including Vassily Kandinsky, Kazimir Malevich, Marc Chagall, Alexander Deineka and Alexander Rodchenko.
+The “Russian museum” has welcomed over 40 exhibitions with works from some of biggest names in Russian art, including Vassily Kandinsky, Kazimir Malevich, Marc Chagall, Alexander Deineka and Alexander Rodchenko.

 However, all changed with the start of the war in Ukraine.
 After the EU imposed sanctions on Vladimir Putin’s Russia for the invasion, the works of art were packed and loaded into large lorries before being taken back to St Petersburg by road.

-Even if art isn’t your thing, the neighbourhood is still worth checking out.
-It is well worth taking the bus ride from the centre, or even the walk along Misercordia beach to take in the wide selection of ‘chiringuitos’ (beach bars) which have a lot more of a local feel than La Malagueta, for example.
+Even if art isn’t your thing, the Huelin neighbourhood is still worth checking out.
+Walk along Misericordia beach to take in the wide selection of ‘chiringuitos‘ (beach bars) which have a lot more of a local feel than La Malagueta, for example.

 The Parque del Oeste is also a stone’s throw away.

 Visiting the Russian Museum in Malaga

 It’s well worth taking the bus ride from the centre to see the Colección del Museo Ruso.
 It’s one of the most-visited museums in Malaga.